 Hands-On Guide to Tasting and Selecting

-• *Grosset Polish Hill Riesling* (Clare Valley, Australia) stands out for its crisp minerality and lime oils drawn from ancient shale soils; available for around $50 in select specialty stores; tip: decant briefly to moderate acidity intensity, then sip alongside fresh shrimp tacos to reveal golden honeyed layers beneath the tart zest.
+• Grosset Polish Hill Riesling (Clare Valley, Australia) – Crisp minerality and lime oil notes come from ancient shale soils.
+Available for around $50 in select specialty stores.

-• *Siembra Valles* (Oaxaca, Mexico) deep brown mezcal aged briefly in oak imparts sweet vanilla and toasted nuts, diverging from traditional blanc clarets; you’ll find it near $40 per bottle at artisan-focused bars; tip: swirl gently to release oak-derived aromas and sample with dark chocolate squares to highlight caramel notes.
+• Siembra Valles (Oaxaca, Mexico) – A deep brown mezcal aged briefly in oak, offering sweet vanilla and toasted nut notes.
+Typically around $40 per bottle at artisan-focused bars.

 Pairings That Go Beyond Expectations